NCAS-CMS/cf-python/docs/source/tutorial.rst

 Minimal detail
 ^^^^^^^^^^^^^^

-The built-in `repr` function returns a short, one-line description:
+The built-in `repr` function, invoked on a variable by calling that variable alone at the interpreter prompt, returns a short, one-line description:

 .. code-block:: python
    :caption: *Inspect the contents of the two field constructs from